-Science Central is founded through a partnership between Newcastle University and Newcastle City Council to develop an exemplar of a smart, sustainable, resilient city that links energy, transport and digital infrastructure in an urban context.
+Newcastle Helix is founded through a partnership between Newcastle University and Newcastle City Council to develop an exemplar of a smart, sustainable, resilient city that links energy, transport and digital infrastructure in an urban context.

 What is a Smart Grid?What is a Smart Grid?

 Smart grids have the potential to be a key enabler for countries worldwide to make the low carbon transition, but also to address the energy trilemma of security, affordability and sustainability.

 A smart grid is part of an electricity power system which can intelligently integrate the actions of all users connected to it – generators, consumers and those that do both – in order to efficiently deliver sustainable, economic and secure electricity supplies.

 It uses real-time information on network operation and energy consumption, and generation to manage our future energy networks in a way that is more affordable, sustainable and secure.
 To achieve this, our smart energy networks of tomorrow will need to enable and integrate new low carbon technologies, such as electric vehicles, renewable energy generation and heat pumps to be widely adopted.